icpc-tehran/image/README.md

 Installation
 ------------

-To install the ICPC contest image, follow the instructions below:
+To install the ACM ICPC contest image, follow the instructions below:

-  * install Ubuntu 16.04 LTS Desktop on your system
+  * install Ubuntu 16.04.3 LTS Desktop on your system
   * create a user named ``acm``
   * run ``sudo bash install.sh``

 Build Live Image
 ----------------

-To build a live version of the ICPC contest image, run ``build.sh`` in the ``live`` directory.
+To build a live version of the ACM ICPC contest image, put ``ubuntu-16.04.3-desktop-amd64.iso`` in the ``live`` directory then run ``build.sh`` in there.